 USMC Working Dog Handler Job Description (MOS 5812)

 A Marine Corps Dog Handler is a challenging Military Occupational Specialty (MOS).
-In fact, it is a secondary MOS only available to Military Police (MOS 5811).
+It is a secondary MOS only available to Military Police (MOS 5811).
 You must first be selected to attend MP training after attending Marine Combat Training (MCT).

 A military working dog (MWD) handler is a military policeman (MP) who is trained to employ a military working dog to conduct vehicle searches, searches of open areas, buildings, vehicles and other locations for the detection of explosives or illegal drugs.
-The handler also has the ability to search for missing friendly force personnel and enemy combatants, as well as lost or wanted individuals.
+The handler also can search for missing friendly force personnel and enemy combatants, as well as lost or wanted individuals.

 Military working dogs and their handlers are vital for the detection of improvised explosive devices (IEDs) in the field.
 The dogs are trained for three years before they are ready for duty, and their handlers continue to train them afterward.
 The presence of a military working dog and handler provides security and confidence to Marines, knowing a dog has swept a potentially hazardous area.